 - When will it finish?

-- How often would you like to check in with your new employees?
+- How often are hiring managers planning to check in with new employees?

-- What do new employees need to know about the culture and work environment?
+- What do new employees need to know about the company culture and work environment?

-- What would your ideal process look like?
+- What would your ideal employee onboarding process look like?
 What role would management play?
 What about co-workers and team members?

 - What kind of goals do you want to set for new employees?